bonde/bonde.github.com/about/index.md

 with Microsoft Windows.
 I read through some books on Linux and tried my luck with OpenSuse 9.1.
 It worked, sorta, but it was not fully functional.
 I received a phone call from the tutors from Computer Science asking me if I was attending the introduction trip.
-Apparently I expressed my frustration over Suse as I was recommended to try out Ubuntu (then Dapper Drake).
+Apparently I expressed my frustration over Suse and I was recommended to try out Ubuntu (then Dapper Drake).
 My stationary computer have not changed operating system since.
 The discovery of *nix operating system and the open source community have opened a whole new world for me.